Dario

 Notable People Named Dario

-Dario Robleto is an American transdisciplinary artist known for his intricately handcrafted objects that reflect his exploration of music, popular culture, science, war, and American history.
+Dario Robleto is an American artist who creates research-driven, handcrafted works exploring music, culture, science, war, and history.

-Dario Graffi was an influential Italian mathematical physicist known for his research on the electromagnetic field, fluid dynamics equations, continuum mechanics, and oscillation theory.
+Dario Graffi was an influential Italian mathematical physicist renowned for his research on electromagnetic fields, fluid dynamics, and continuum mechanics.

-Dario Franceschini is an Italian lawyer, writer, and politician who has served as the Minister of Cultural Heritage and Activities and Tourism, and as the Minister for Parliamentary Relations.
+Dario Franceschini is an Italian lawyer, writer, and Democratic Party politician who served as Italy's longest-standing Minister of Cultural Heritage and Activities and Tourism.

-Dario Bellezza was an acclaimed Italian poet, author, and playwright, known for winning the Viareggio, Gatto, and Montale prizes.
+Dario Bellezza was an Italian poet, author, and playwright who won the Viareggio, Gatto, and Montale prizes.

 Maria Fernandez